Gayton, Northamptonshire: Facilities

 There is a church, dedicated to St Mary the Virgin.
-The base of the tower and font are Norman though the upper part of the tower 19th century.
-The church contains six misericords dating from the 14th and 15th century, unusually, some of these have been modified at a later date, possibly by foreign carvers.
+The base of the tower and font are Norman though the upper part of the tower is 19th century.
+The church contains six wooden misericords dating from the 14th and 15th centuries, unusually, some of these have been modified at a later date, possibly by foreign carvers.
 There are monuments to Sir Philip and Scholastica de Gayton, Sir Francis Tanfield and his wife and also Mabila de Murdak, (14th century).

 There is also a village hall and primary school, (Gayton Church of England Primary School), one of the smallest in the county with around 60 pupils.
-It also has two pub-restaurants.
+It also has one pub.
 The Eykyn Arms is named after Roger Eykyn who live at Gayton House (probably 18th century, demolished 1972).
-The Queen Victoria nearby also offers accommodation.
+The Queen Victoria Pub closed in 2016 and in 2017 it was proposed to turn it into flats.

 There is a village green with a children's play area, refurbished in 2007.

 Gayton is close to the Grand Union Canal (GUC).
 At Gayton Junction there is a marina and an arm of the GUC goes down to Northampton through a long flight of locks at Rothersthorpe.
 It is also close to the West Coast Main Line, one of the main railway routes between London and the north-west.

-The site of a Roman building, which may have been a temple, is about 800 yards south-est of the village and was excavated in 1840 revealing a bronze statue and 4th-century coins.
+The site of a Roman building, which may have been a temple, is about 800 yards south-east of the village and was excavated in 1840, revealing a bronze statue and 4th-century coins.